and-pete/purescript-halogen-template-extended/README.md

-# Halogen Template (extended with routing and a global store)
+# Halogen Template (Extended)

+..."extended" with SPA-like routing and a global store carrying the logged-in/logged-out state of a nominal user.

 ### Quick Start
 ```sh